bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 * Doing the same fix above to the messages caused the error `keyNotFound(CodingKeys(stringValue: "messageText", intValue: nil)`
 * These extra issues will be ignored for now until a database with a consistent API can be accessed.

+### Can't create new message boards

+* Entering a new thread name and pressing return does not create a new thread

+#### Fix

+* Resume create thread data task